temporalio/documentation/docs-src/references/web-ui-environment-variables.md

 ## `TEMPORAL_FORWARD_HEADERS`

-The headers needed to forward payloads through the Codec Server.

-This variable requires a valid `TEMPORAL_CODEC_ENDPOINT` and `TEMPORAL_CODEC_PASS_ACCESS_TOKEN` to work properly.
+Forward-specified HTTP headers to direct from HTTP API requests to the Temporal gRPC backend.